saurabh2905/gpt2-finetune/README.md

-# 🚀 GPT-2 Fine-Tuning Locally (Class-Based Approach)
+# 🚀 GPT-2 Fine-Tuning Locally

 This project fine-tunes a **GPT-2 language model** locally on a **custom text dataset** using Hugging Face's `transformers` library.
 The implementation follows a **modular class-based approach** for better scalability and maintainability.